Tainted\\Coders

 Touches represent a users interaction with a touchscreen enabled device.

-When a user first touches their screen a TouchPhase::Started event is sent with a unique ID.
-When the user lifts their finger a matching TouchPhase::Ended event is sent with that same ID.
+When a user first touches their screen a TouchPhase::Started message is sent with a unique ID.
+When the user lifts their finger a matching TouchPhase::Ended message is sent with that same ID.

-During movement, many TouchPhase::Moved events are sent, or if the iOS screen changes a TouchPhase::Canceled is sent with the same ID matching system.
+During movement, many TouchPhase::Moved messages are sent, or if the iOS screen changes a TouchPhase::Canceled is sent with the same ID matching system.

 /// Handle touchscreen taps — perfect for mobile games